FAIR-by-Design-Methodology/FAIR-by-Design_ToT/FAIR-by-Design_ToT_facilitator_guide.md

 - [ ] The main welcome activity is to be considered as input as to where to draw the attention when training and doing activities
 - [ ] Create a discussion environment by having multiple trainers talking together about tips and tricks and encouraging others to join
 - [ ] Use anonymous online tools for the practical activities to overcome shyness or fear of failure
-- [ ] Encourage co-creation, ask others to recommend an action or tool or resource that may be used to acomplish a goal
+- [ ] Encourage co-creation, ask others to recommend an action or tool or resource that may be used to accomplish a goal

 ## After the training
 - [ ] Send out a reminder for feedback gathering and badge collecting
 - [ ] Write down reflection comments for each training unit
-- [ ] Analyse gathered feedback
+- [ ] Analyze gathered feedback
 - [ ] Initiate work on a new version of the training materials